kinggofcoding/restaurant-list/README.md

 - searching restaurants

 ### Searching
-type the keyword of the movies in search bar
+type the keyword of the restaurants in search bar